 Parker takes a nibble, washed down with a sip of pinot gris.
 The 37-year-old is the owner of Mottra America Caviar, a sister company of Latvian Mottra Caviar, which produces caviar and meat from sustainably farmed sturgeon.
 Her headquarters is at 226 Bridge Street in Richmond, Vt.

 How did a company that sells fish eggs from northern Europe land in a Chittenden County town of 4,000 people?
 Romance.
-In 2013, while visiting Florida, Iveta met Josh Parker, a vice president and senior financial adviser at Merrill Lynch.
+In 2013, while visiting Florida, Iveta met Josh Parker, First Vice President and Wealth Management Advisor at Merrill Lynch.
 Dining at a loud restaurant, she asked where he was from and heard him say, "England."

 "That's not so far [from where I live in Latvia]," she recalls thinking.
 It wasn't until after they had fallen in love, Parker relates with a chuckle, that she realized he had said "New England."